 The reason that I am such a huge fan of goals because they act as your compass.
 They quite literally guide the steps that you take and the decisions you make regarding your workouts and the foods that you eat.

-Reaching Postpartum Fitness Goals Step #2 Guard your calendar
+Reaching Post Kids Fitness Goals Step #2 Guard your calendar

 You have goals that you want to keep that you made in step #1.
 But, let’s face it, you’re a mom and you’ve got so much work to do that you can hardly see straight.